Joe Rothwell

-Joseph Matthew Rothwell (born 11 January 1995) is an English professional footballer who plays as a midfielder for Scottish Premiership club Rangers.
+Joseph Matthew Rothwell (born 11 January 1995) is an English footballer who plays as a defensive midfielder for side Sheffield United.

+Rothwell is a product of the Manchester United academy.
+He had loan spells at Blackpool and Barnsley before moving to Oxford United in 2016.
+Rothwell joined Blackburn Rovers in June 2018 and made 161 appearances in all competitions for the club.
+In June 2022, he moved to Bournemouth.
+He had further loan spells at Southampton and Leeds United.
+In July 2025, Rothwell joined Scottish club Rangers before returning to England in 2026 with Sheffield United.
+He has represented his country at youth level.

 Club career

 Manchester United

 Having joined Manchester United's academy at the age of six, Rothwell signed professional terms with the club in the summer of 2013.
 On 26 July 2011, he scored twice in a 7–0 win over County Tyrone in the Milk Cup.

 On 27 January 2015, Rothwell joined Blackpool, then in last place in the Championship, on loan for the remainder of the season.
 Four days later he was included in a professional matchday squad for the first time, remaining an unused substitute for Blackpool's 1–0 win over Brighton & Hove Albion at Bloomfield Road.
 A week later he made his debut as Blackpool lost 4–0 away to Norwich City, replacing Mark Waddington at half time.
 His first career start came on 24 February, playing the entirety of a defeat by the same score at Brentford, his last of three appearances for the club.
 Returning to Manchester United, he was named as a substitute for a first-team game against Watford in March 2016.

 On 18 July 2015, Rothwell joined League One side Barnsley on a six-month loan.
 He played four League games (two as a substitute) and made one appearance in the opening round of the Football League Trophy, a competition Barnsley ultimately won, beating Oxford United.